tamylaa/clodo-framework/docs/decision-framework.md

 ## 📝 **Decision Checklist**

-Before choosing Lego Framework, answer these questions:
+Before choosing Clodo Framework, answer these questions:

 **✅ Development Context**
 - [ ] Do we need to build services quickly (weeks, not months)?